 The company that makes your Android phone is doing Android memory management wrong.
 Because the best practices and in some cases actual requirements for access to Google Play aren't observed, app developers are seeing a new set of headaches if the apps they build need to work while you're looking at another screen or have the display turned off.
 Thankfully, the Urbandroid team has brought things to our attention with

 Ultimately, every indie Android developer is at least partly affected by this issue.

 We at Urbandroid Team are affected heavily with our Sleep as Android app and we gathered so much information about hacks and workarounds that we felt the need to share the information.
 We started by contacting individual indie developers with offers to exchange information, which led to the idea of a more effective approach in the form of an open-source website.

 The "issue" is that the companies making phones have changed how vital Android components like Doze work; have built apps that are designed to aggressively sweep and kill apps that are using system resources; and even building whitelists that say which apps are allowed to run while not on the screen.
-That's making apps that need to work in the background — like Urbandroid's Sleep as Android app unable to do what they were intended to do.
+That's making apps that need to work in the background — like Urbandroid's

 This all falls on the app developer's ears, as unhappy customers don't understand how memory management in Android works (nor should they need to) and why it's not just isolated to their affected app.
 Unhappy customers make for unhappy developers, which is five piles of crap bad for all of us.

 You might be thinking, "So what?
 Android is open source and companies that use it can do whatever they want with the code," and to some extent you'd be right.
 But all of that changes as soon as a phone maker wants access to Google Play.

 Google Play Store access isn't freely given — there is an agreement that both sides need to follow.